 The Town of Rimbey Municipal Development Plan (MDP) is a high level document that provides the framework for the manner in which the community will develop over the next 20 to 50 years.
-The MDP is a long range policy document and a statutory plan that must be formally adopted by Council.
+The MDP is a statutory plan that must be formally adopted by Council.
 The Alberta Municipal Government Act states that an MDP must address such issues as future land use and development in the municipality, the provision of municipal services and facilities, inter-municipal issues such as future growth areas and the coordination of transportation systems and infrastructure.